 Agora - Experiential Learning

-Faculty: Amy Roberts currently teaches Creative Writing, World Literature, and College Research and Writing at SBPS.
-She earned a B.A in English from Bryn Mawr College, a M.Div. from Princeton Theological Seminary, and M.Ed. from DePaul University.
-Excited to be exploring Chicago with students, Ms. Roberts looks forward to opening backstage doors to see how ideas are transformed into shows, articles, books, and plays.
+Amy Roberts currently teaches Creative Writing and World Literature at St Benedict Preparatory School.
+She earned a B.A in English from Bryn Mawr College, a M.Div. from Princeton Theological Seminary, and M.Ed. from DePaul University in Curriculum Design.
+From its inception three years ago, Ms. Roberts has worked on the development of the Backstage Chicago Agora trip week and looks forward to opening the backstage doors, where ideas are transformed into productions.

 Chris Kustusch earned his Bachelor’s degree from North Park University in Physics and Theater, before earning his MFA in Science and Natural History Filmmaking from Montana State University.
 He moved back to Chicago, and took a position at the Museum of Science and Industry, where he helped to develop the Science Storms exhibit.
 Following that, he opened Big Sci Communications, which works to help organizations communicate science.
 After teaching Physics at DePaul University and North Park University, he transitioned to teaching Science and Drama at St. Ben’s.